Hotel Castillo de La Zuda

 |Breakfast 16 per person per day Lunch or Dinner 33 per person per day|

-Rates are per day for 2 persons sharing a double room and include general taxes**
+Rates are per day, per room, for 1 or 2 persons and include general taxes**

 **Catalonia Region imposes an extra tax of 1 Euro pppn, upto a maximum of 7 nights, for those over 16 years